Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Introduction

 \section{Introduction}

-A quantum network is a collection of devices which exchange quantum information over quantum channels.
-This can be achieved by first distributing shared entangled states, and then performing quantum teleportation \cite{cuomo2020towards,bennett1996purification}.
-To communicate between two users, a two-qubit (bipartite) entangled state is required.
-For multiple users to have access to an entanglement requires a shared multi-qubit (multipartite) state.
-Applications which use shared multipartite states include clock synchronisation \cite{ren2012clock}, distributed quantum sensing \cite{zhang2021distributed}, and secret sharing \cite{share, QKDGHZ}.
-A further key motivation for quantum communication is the recent advances in quantum computation, and the benefits of running quantum algorithms as distributed quantum computations \cite{cirac1999distributed,alpha_vqe_dist}.
-In such cases, multipartite states distributed over quantum networks can facilitate multi-qubit operations in computation and quantum error correction \cite{Zhou2019,nickerson}. \\
+\PARstart{A} quantum network is a collection of devices which can exchange quantum information over quantum channels \cite{wehner2018quantum}.
+This can be achieved by first distributing a shared entangled state between the users that wish to exchange quantum information, and then performing quantum teleportation \cite{cuomo2020towards,bennett1996purification}.
+Communicating between two users requires a two-qubit (bipartite) entangled state.
+For multiple users to have access to a shared entanglement, a multi-qubit (multipartite) state must be distributed.
+Applications which can use shared multipartite states include clock synchronisation \cite{ren2012clock}, distributed quantum sensing \cite{zhang2021distributed}, secret sharing \cite{share,bell2014experimental}, and multi-party Quantum Key Distribution (QKD) \cite{QKDGHZ}.
+A further key motivation for quantum communication is quantum computation, due to the benefits of running quantum algorithms distributed over multiple quantum computers \cite{cacciapuoti2019quantum,cirac1999distributed,alpha_vqe_dist}.
+In such cases, multipartite states can be used to facilitate multi-qubit operations or for quantum error correction between multiple devices \cite{Zhou2019,nickerson}. \\

-To share multipartite states between distant users requires the design of multi-user entanglement distribution protocols.
-Most currently proposed protocols first generate entanglement between each user and a central device, which is then transformed into a multipartite state.
-Each user-centre device entanglement can be generated by performing entanglement swapping along a pre-computed route of quantum repeaters \cite{bugalho2023distributing, nain2020analysis,netsquid}.
-The required multipartite state is then generated by performing a fusion operation in the central device.
-A key drawback to such approaches is that in quantum networks, single-path routing can have low rates of success.
-This issue is further compounded for multiple users.
-A secondary drawback is that the number of quantum memories at the central device can constrain the number of uses between a multipartite state is shared.\\
+Sharing multipartite states between distant users requires the design of multi-user entanglement distribution protocols.
+Many protocols assume the generation of bipartite entanglement between a central device and each user, which are then transformed into a multipartite state by performing local operations in the central device \cite{bugalho2023distributing, nain2020analysis,netsquid}.
+If the user is not directly connected to the centre node by a network edge, a long-distance entanglement can be distributed by entanglement swapping, along a pre-computed route of quantum repeaters \cite{repeater1,munro2015inside,briegel1998quantum}.
+A key drawback to such approaches is that in quantum networks, pre-computed single path routing has a low rate of success, which decreases with the distance between users.
+This issue is compounded when sharing entanglement between multiple users.
+A secondary drawback is that the number of quantum memories at the central device can constrain the number of users an entangled state can be distributed between.\\